Shaf Keshavjee: Toronto Lung Transplant Program

-Keshavjee currently serves as the Director of the Toronto Lung Transplant Program, a University of Toronto program that spans across UHN and the Hospital for Sick Children.
+Keshavjee currently serves as the director of the Toronto Lung Transplant Program, a University of Toronto program that spans across UHN and the Hospital for Sick Children.
 It began in 1983, and expanded to pediatric lung transplantation surgeries in 1995.
 Located in the Toronto General Hospital, it has gained international recognition for performing several remarkable firsts, including: First successful single-lung transplant, first successful double lung transplant, first pediatric lung transplant, first pediatric lung transplant with mismatched blood types, first to use an EXVIVO outside of the body, and the first to use the Novalung ventilator to provide more time for those awaiting transplantation.
-The TLTP uses 40% of the donated lungs it receives, compared to 15% of donated lungs used elsewhere in the world.

 As a result of Keshavjee's breakthroughs, there have been steady increases in the number of transplants and the survival rate.
 While the one-year survival rate for lung transplant recipients is 85% and almost 30% for over 10 years, the TLTP has 22 patients who have survived 20 or more years after receiving their donor lungs.

 A gene-therapy trial will begin next year.

 Toronto Ex Vivo Lung Perfusion System (EVLP)

-Keshavjee was internationally recognized for his leadership in the development of the Toronto Ex Vivo Lung Perfusion System, which treats and improves high-risk donor lungs outside of a human body so that they can be safely used for transplantation.

 Donor lungs are placed in ice, with one tube attached to the pulmonary artery and another sewn to a vein used for training blood out of the lung.
 The lung is then moved onto a steel platform atop the device and hooked to a circuit with a ventilator and heart-lung mimicking machine that pumps the preservation solution into them.
-As they are brought up to body temperature, they are healed with an anti-inflammatory solution (developed by Dr. Keshavjee).
+As they are brought up to body temperature, they are healed with an anti-inflammatory solution (developed by Keshavjee).
 Eventually, the lungs begin to inflate and deflate as they breathe on their own.
 For several hours, the lungs are monitored for functionality with blood gases, x-rays, bronchoscopies, resistance to the flow of fluid, and whether they are becoming less stiff.
 If the tests are deemed successful for function, they may go ahead and perform the transplantation.